Cherry blossoms explode, reach peak bloom 10 days ahead of average

 Learn more & plan your visit: https://t.co/h04Gu0ksc1 #CherryBlossom #BloomWatch #WashingtonDC pic.twitter.com/DzRjKUR5tI

+This week’s weather forecast promises picture perfect blossom-gazing conditions through Tuesday with warm temperatures and light winds but Wednesday will bring rain.
+While the rain may strip some petals off, viewing should still be good Thursday and Friday, but blossoms will probably pass their peak by the weekend amid breezy and cooler conditions.

+Peak bloom comes a day ahead of predictions from both the Capital Weather Gang and National Park Service, which forecast the peak between March 22 and 26.

-Due to warming late winter and early spring temperatures, the average peak bloom has advanced 5 days, from around April 4 to March 31 since the 1920s.
+Due to warming late winter and early spring temperatures, the average peak bloom has advanced 5 days since the 1920s and 1930s, from around April 4 to March 31.

 Five of the top 10 earliest peak bloom dates have occurred since 1990.
 Last year’s peak bloom date of March 28 tied for the 19th earliest on record.
 In 2020, the March 20 peak bloom tied as the third earliest with four other years.
 The last three years have seen earlier-than-normal peak blooms.